TahimBhuiya/Merge-Sort-CPP/README.md

 2. Sorts each half individually.
 3. Merges the two sorted halves into a single sorted array.

+It displays the array before and after sorting to help visualize how merge sort organizes the elements.

+---

 ## 🔧 Features

 ## 📋 Example Run